 Tacoma’s Christmas Tree Lighting ceremony at 9th and Broadway—in the heart of T-Town’s Theatre District—is one of the South Sound’s biggest and best holiday kick-off events.
 The event starts with a sing-a-long or classic movie at the Pantages Theatre.
 In recent years, the show has been “Grease,” “Chitty Chitty Bang Bang,” or “The Sound of Music.”
 The show is always family friendly.

-In 2017, the event will take place on November 25.
-The afternoon will start with a show at 3 p.m. titled Cirque-tacular's SNOWKUS POKUS - a fanciful, family-friendly and wintery cirque show.
-Tickets to the show are $19-$49.
-The tree lighting starts after the show at 5:30 p.m.
-This part of the night is free and anyone is welcomed to attend whether or not you went to the preceding show.
-This year's event is the 72nd annual tree lighting!
+The event takes place in November.
+The afternoon starts with a show, typically a fanciful, wintery cirque show.
+Ticket prices are similarly family friendly.
+The tree lighting starts after the show.
+This part of the night is free, and anyone is welcome to attend, whether or not he or she went to the preceding show.
 Along with the tree, attendees can also expect carols and photos with Santa.

 What Makes Tacoma's Tree Unique